-In the First Quarter of Fiscal 2022 and the First Quarter of Fiscal 2021, operating activities provided \$22 million and \$41 million of cash, respectively.
+In the First Half of Fiscal 2022 and the First Half of Fiscal 2021, operating activities provided \$91 million and \$149 million of cash, respectively.
 The cash flow from operating activities for each period primarily consisted of net earnings for the relevant period adjusted, as applicable, for non-cash activities including depreciation, equity-based compensation and other non-cash items as well as the net impact of changes in deferred income taxes and operating assets and liabilities.
-In the First Quarter of Fiscal 2022, changes in operating assets and liabilities had a net unfavorable impact on cash flow from operations, while in the First Quarter of Fiscal 2021 the changes in operating assets and liabilities generally offset.
+In the First Half of Fiscal 2022, changes in operating assets and liabilities had a net unfavorable impact on cash flow from operations, while in the First Half of Fiscal 2021 the changes in operating assets and liabilities had a net favorable impact on cash flow from operations.
+The significant favorable impact in the First Half of Fiscal 2021 was primarily due to the stronger than expected rebound in consumer demand outpacing inventory purchases, which resulted in lower than optimal inventory levels at July 31, 2021, and the conversion of Lanier Apparel working capital into cash during the exit of Lanier Apparel.

-In the First Quarter of Fiscal 2022, the net change in operating assets and liabilities was primarily due to an increase in receivables, prepaid expenses and inventories, which decreased cash flow from operations, partially offset by an increase in current liabilities, which increased cash flow from operations.
-In the First Quarter of Fiscal 2021, the net change in operating assets and liabilities was primarily due to increases in receivables and other changes, which decreased cash flow from operations, offset by increases in current liabilities and decreases in inventories, which increased cash flow from operations.
+In the First Half of Fiscal 2022, the net change in operating assets and liabilities was primarily due to an increase in inventories, receivables and prepaid expenses, which decreased cash flow from operations.
+In the First Half of Fiscal 2021, the net change in operating assets and liabilities was primarily due to a decrease in inventories and an increase in current liabilities, which increased cash flow from operations, partially offset by an increase in receivables which decreased cash flow from operations.